 If you cannot pay your debts as they fall due, you are insolvent; by law your alternatives are debt management, bankruptcy, a Debt Relief Order, an Individual Voluntary Arrangement or some other debt solution.

 An IVA will be a viable option if

-We cannot speak for all Insolvency firms that are handling your IVA, but here at McCambridge Duffy we have a very high IVA acceptance rate.
-Because we do not charge any upfront fees, we only put forward an IVA application if we believe it will be a successful one for both you and your creditors.
+We cannot speak for all Insolvency firms that are handling your IVA proposal, but here at McCambridge Duffy we have a very high IVA acceptance rate.
+Because we do not charge any upfront fees, we only put forward an IVA proposal if we believe it will be a successful one for both you and your creditors.
 If your IVA proposal is unsuccessful, then you will not be charged a penny from us.
-Be wary of firms that are charging upfront fees for putting through your IVA application.
+Be wary of Insolvency firms that are charging upfront fees for putting through your IVA proposal.
 If your IVA is not accepted, you will be out of pocket for the money that you have paid up front.